AmirMohammad-Sharbati/computer-structure-course-project/README.md

 ## 🚀 How to Run
 #### Option 1 - Run on Wokwi
 1. Open [Wokwi](https://wokwi.com/)
+1. Create a new Arduino project.
-1. Copy `src/main.cpp` and `diagram.json`.
+1. Copy the contents of `src/main.cpp` into the Wokwi editor.
+1. Upload `diagram.json` to define the circuit connections.
 1. Start the simulation.

 #### Option 2 - Run Locally with PlatformIO
-1. Install VSCode and the PlatformIO extension.
+1. Install [VSCode](https://code.visualstudio.com/) and the **PlatformIO** extension.
 2. Clone this repository:
 ```bash
 git clone https://github.com/AmirMohammad-Sharbati/computer-structure-course-project.git